 Company and Product Background Information

-Stone Panels, Inc. is the only lightweight stone supplier accepted (approved) by the International Code Council (ICC), the building authority who writes and administers the model code for all construction in the U.S. and many other countries.
+Stone Panels International LLC is the only lightweight stone supplier accepted (approved) by the International Code Council (ICC), the building authority who writes and administers the model code for all construction in the U.S. and many other countries.
 The ICC-Evaluation Service has accelerated aging, structural and impact, fire, plus air and water infiltration requirements which must be met for products and systems to gain acceptance.

-Stone Panels, Inc. is the only natural stone supplier accepted (approved) by the Miami-Dade County Building Code Compliance Office.
+Stone Panels International LLC is the only U.S. manufacturer of lightweight natural stone composite panels accepted (approved) by the Miami-Dade County Building Code Compliance Office.
 That organization is responsible for evaluating exterior wall systems and testing for proof of ability to resist hurricane wind and large missile impact.

-Ongoing quality control procedures are monitored by the ICC, the Miami-Dade Compliance office, the British Board of Agrèment in the UK, and the Avis Technique in France.
-Stone Panels, Inc. is the only U.S. building products manufacturer accepted by the Avis Technique.
+Ongoing quality control procedures are monitored by the ICC, the Miami-Dade NOA Compliance office, the British Board of Agrèment in the UK, and the Avis Technique in France.
+Stone Panels International LLC is the only U.S. building products manufacturer accepted by the Avis Technique.
 This testing, quality control, and building official acceptance assures the design-build community that they are buying a system that will perform for many years.

 StoneLite® panels use about 1/3 the amount of stone that is required for traditional stone cladding.
 Quarrying and transportation of dimensional stone requires a great deal of energy so the ability to harvest significantly less stone not only saves energy but also leaves more natural resources intact for future use.